The Change Healthcare breach: What changed, what didn’t, and what must

 3 Ways Active Archive Benefits Hospitals and Health Systems

-Authors:Kel Pults, Chief Clinical Officer & VP Government Strategy, MediQuantShelly Disser, VP, Innovation and Collaboration Team, MediQuantStatic health data archiving backups remain frozen in time and it’s often difficult to extract meaningful data from them.
-As...
+Author:Kel Pults, Chief Clinical Officer & VP Government Strategy, MediQuantStatic health data archiving backups remain frozen in time and it’s often difficult to extract meaningful data from them.
+As technology advances, data formats change, rendering older...

 Legacy Health Application Data: A Proven Method for Elevating the Patient Experience